robotdad/GPIO_IOToggle_TrustZone_Nucleo_U5/README.md

 Select continue in the debug toolbar.
 We'll now hit the breakpoint in the secure main on the HAL_GPIO_TogglePin.
 Press continue to get to the next breakpoint.
 You will notice that you are hitting breakpoints across the secure and nonsecure code.

 ### Examine peripheral registers
 When you hit a break point at HAL_GPIO_TogglePin open the peripheral view from the command palette, select Focus on peripheral view.
 Expand the view that opens in the debug pane.
-The GPIO port and pin naming is clear in these variable names, we're using GPIOH and pins 6 and 7.
-Find the GPIOH section in the peripheral view.
+The GPIO port and pin naming is clear in these variable names, we're using GPIOB and GPIOC both on pin 7.
+Find the relevant GPIO section in the peripheral view for your breakpoint.
 The pins are under the ODR section.
 You can step over the HAL_GPIO_TogglePin call and either watch the value for ODR change, or expand it to see the specific pin value update.

 If the variable names were not clear, you could highlight them and select Peek, Peek Definition which would show you the underlying values.